reframejs/reframe/readme.md

 [Getting Started](/docs/getting-started.md)<br/>
 [API](/docs/api.md)

 Reframe, the web (anti-)framework.
-(A web framework with almost no lock-in.)
+(A web framework with no lock-in.)

 Reframe renders your React views on the server, and/or in the browser, and/or statically.
 Reframe helps you create static websites, universal React apps, and other types of apps.
-Reframe is designed with "adaptability" in mind (= almost no lock-in).
+Reframe is designed with "adaptability" in mind (= no lock-in).

 This introduction presents what Reframe is, how it's different from other web frameworks, and the Reframe project's scope.